syncfusion-content/wpf-docs/wpf/DateTimePicker/Getting-Started.md

 ## Change month names

-You can change the popup calendar month names in `DateTimeEdit` control by adding the respective new names to the [AbbreviatedMonthNames](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html#Syncfusion_Windows_Shared_DateTimeEdit_AbbreviatedMonthNames) property.
-The default value of `AbbreviatedMonthNames` property is `null`.
+You can change the popup calendar month names in the `DateTimeEdit` control by adding the respective new names to the [AbbreviatedMonthNames](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html#Syncfusion_Windows_Shared_DateTimeEdit_AbbreviatedMonthNames) property.
+The default value of the `AbbreviatedMonthNames` property is `null`.

 {% tabs %}
 {% highlight XAML %}